e-clearing-net/OCHP/OCHP.md

 is set to *approved*.
 These CDRs will then be archived and will not be included in the standard GetCDRs.
 Declined CDRs will be marked as *declined* and will then be available for download by the EVSE Operator.
-They now have the option to either re-upload the CDR as *revised* or finally confirm the affected CDRs as *rejected*, foregoing any further claims on that charging process.
+They now have the option to either re-upload a reworked CDR as *revised* using the same CDR-ID or finally confirm the affected CDRs as *rejected*, foregoing any further claims on that charging process.

 ![Figure Status flow for CDRs](media/CDRvalidation.png "Status flow for CDRs")